why do ranchers burn their pastures?

 The animals, grass, shrubs and trees inhabiting the Flint Hills have all been shaped over millennia by one thing, fire.
 While fire may take on a negative connotation to many, the process in and of itself is natural.

-In the past, natural fires were started by any one of the more than 1 million lightning strikes that occur in Kansas every year.
+In the past, natural fires were started by any one of the nearly 1 million lightning strikes that occur in Kansas every year.
 These fires spread, uninterrupted, throughout the prairie until saturated clouds brought rain that extinguished the flames and watered the fresh grass that soon would sprout and cover the land that would be grazed by bison.

 The Native Americans that inhabited the region and hunted buffalo for food and clothing noticed migrating bison were attracted to the fresh grass growing on these once scorched hills.
 For thousands of years, tribes set fire to the prairies in the first use of prescribed burns to attract bison to their area for hunting.
 This intentional use of fire changed the ecology of the Flint Hills over thousands of years.
 The ecosystem has adapted to routine burning.